-Crystal Cove State Park has 3.2 miles of beach, a new 60 site campground, 400 acres of coastal terrace, and 2,400 acres of undeveloped wild land, which is popular for hiking and horseback riding.
+Crystal Cove State Park has 3.2 miles of beach, a 60 site campground, 400 acres of coastal terrace, and 2,400 acres of undeveloped wild land, which is popular for hiking and horseback riding.
 The offshore waters are designated as an underwater park and the Historic District of the park includes interpretive programs and facilities, a beachfront restaurant and overnight lodging.
 The park is located off the Pacific Coast Highway between Corona Del Mar and Laguna Beach.
-Phone 949-494-3539 for more information.
+Phone (949) 494-3539 for more information.

-Crystal Cove Beach Cottages - Eighteen historic cottages have been rehabilitated for overnight use, and three are accessible, plus one accessible dormitory/hostel style cabin.
-To reserve the accessible cabins you must have a DMV disabled person license plate or placard, notice of the person to whom the plate or placard is assigned, and photo ID showing the person assigned the plate or placard is in the car or cottage.
+Crystal Cove Beach Cottages: Eighteen historic cottages have been rehabilitated for overnight use, and 2 are accessible, plus 1 accessible dormitory/hostel style cabin.
+To reserve the accessible cabins you must have a DMV issued disabled person license plate or placard, notice of the person to whom the plate or placard is assigned, and photo ID showing the person assigned the plate or placard is in the car or cottage.
 AT CHECK-IN, VISITORS MUST SHOW ONE OF THE ABOVE PROOFS OF DISABILITY.
 The disabled visitor must be an occupant of the Cottage for the entire reservation period.
 Please note that parking is limited in the Historic District.
 Guests who reserve accessible cottages may park one (1) vehicle with a valid disability placard in an assigned accessible parking space; additional vehicle parking is located in the Los Trancos parking area.
 More information is available at CrystalCove.org.

-The Moro Campground has six designated accessible campsites that can be reserved only by people with qualifying disabilities, but all of the campsites in this campground are firm surfaced and relatively level with ample room for tents, parking and unloading.
+Moro Campground: has 6 designated accessible campsites that can be reserved only by people with qualifying disabilities, but all of the campsites in this campground are firm surfaced and relatively level with ample room for tents, parking and unloading.
 Fire rings and post mounted grills are not provided at any sites because wood and charcoal fires are not allowed in this campground.
-Compressed gas outdoor fireplaces or barbeques are permitted but not provided by the park.
+Compressed gas outdoor fireplaces or barbecues are permitted but not provided by the park.
 Restroom/shower buildings in the campground are accessible.
 The campfire center, located in the adjacent day use area, is accessible, however due to very steep topography between the campground and day use area most visitors will choose to drive to the campfire center where accessible parking is available.

 The Bluff Top Multi-Use Trail is an accessible, paved interpretive trail along the coastal bluffs.
 Entry, accessible parking and restrooms at Pelican Point or Reef Point day use lots.

-Pelican Point Boardwalk: : A nearly .2 mile long boardwalk leading from Lot 2, near an accessible restroom, wanders through a restored botanical area to an ocean overlook.
+Pelican Point Boardwalk: A nearly 0.2 mile long boardwalk leading from Lot 2, near an accessible restroom, wanders through a restored botanical area to an ocean overlook.
 There are some gaps between boards a bit greater than 0.5 inch, but the view is worth the effort.

-The redesigned Moro Visitor Center on the east side of the highway is generally open daily during the summer.
+The Moro Visitor Center on the east side of the highway is generally open daily during the summer.
 The structure is on one level and is generally accessible.
 Restrooms, parking, and routes of travel are generally accessible.